Skip to content Skip to sidebar Skip to footer

 3. Tesla Uses Advanced Driver Assistance Systems (ADAS)

 Autopilot, Full Self-Driving (FSD), and other Tesla safety features rely on an ecosystem of sensors, cameras, radar, and ultrasonic components that must be precisely recalibrated after a collision.
 Even a minor repair involving bumpers, glass, or body panels can disrupt sensor alignment, affecting your vehicle’s ability to operate safely.
 Tesla-certified shops use factory software tools to recalibrate these systems properly.
-Learn more about why ADAS calibration after collision repair is critical.

 4. Tesla Repairs Use OEM Parts Only

 Tesla does not sell OEM parts to unauthorized repair shops.
 That means only Tesla-certified body shops can access genuine Tesla parts and proprietary repair procedures.
 Using aftermarket or salvaged parts is not recommended and may void your vehicle’s warranty and software updates.
-For more on parts choices, see our guide to OEM vs. aftermarket parts.

 5. Software Integration Is Part of the Process